 The Mixer/Blender block of the Video Processor module performs all the necessary functions to properly mix/blend the video data and the graphics data.
 These functions include Color Space Conversion (CSC), optional Gamma correction, color/chroma key, and the mixing/blending logic.
-See Figure 7-10 for block diagram of the Mixer/ Blender block.
+See Figure 7-10 for block diagram of the Mixer/Blender Block.

 Video/Graphics mixing/blending must be performed in the RGB format.
-The YUV to RGB CSC (Section 7.2.3.1 on page 339) must be used on the video data if it is in YUV format.
+The YUV to RGB CSC (Section 7.2.3.1 on page 349) must be used on the video data if it is in YUV format.
+There is not a post mix/blend YUV to RGB CSC to support the TFT output.
 If Gamma Correction (see Section 7.2.3.2) on the video data is desired, it must be done in the color space of the input video data, which can be either YUV or RGB.
 If Gamma Correction on the graphics data is desired, it must be done in the color space of the input graphics data, which is RGB.

 The video data can be in progressive or interlaced format, while the graphics data is always in the progressive format.
 The Mixer/Blender can mix/blend either format of video data with graphics data.
 F4BAR0+Memory Offset 4Ch[9] programs the mix/blend format.
 Considering the color space and the data format, the Mixer/Blender supports five types of mixing/blending.
 Some of the mixing/blending types have additional programming considerations to enable them to work optimally.
-The valid mixing/blending configurations are listed in see Table 7-1 on page 339 along with any additional programming requirements.
+The valid mixing/blending configurations are listed in see Table 7-1 on page 349 along with any additional programming requirements.